The success of your business relies on the skill of your people.

-When you start screening applicants, think about how candidates might fit with the company and the existing team, and whether they have the skills to assist your business with its short and long-term goals.
+When you start screening candidates, look at how candidates fit with the company and the existing team, and whether they have the skills to assist your business with its goals.

 Look for those with longevity at previous jobs, especially if the company went through difficult times, or a person who plays team sports or volunteers.

 People who show commitment, are self-motivated and interested in developing their skills and careers will be more loyal than those motivated by money and power.